99 beautiful things we love about America

 Hearst Castle, San Simeon, California

 Hearst Castle was the vision of William Randolph Hearst who, along with architect Julia Morgan, created this fairy-tale estate, known as La Cuesta Encantada or Enchanted Hill.
-It remained unfinished upon Hearst's death, but is a dazzling property even so with tranquil gardens, glittering swimming pools and vast rooms filled with portraits and antique furniture.
-Find more spectacular American castles you never knew existed here.
+It remained unfinished upon Hearst's death, but is a dazzling property even so, with tranquil gardens, glittering swimming pools and vast rooms filled with portraits and antique furniture.

 Badlands National Park, South Dakota